 Question 33.
 Which of the following best paraphrases the underlined sentence in the last paragraph?

-There have been cases where chatbots encouraged people to take risky or illegal actions
+There have been cases where chatbots encouraged people to take risky or illegal actions.

 A. Some chatbots have persuaded people to engage in dangerous or unlawful acts.
 B. Chatbots have always prevented people from performing unsafe or illegal acts.
 C. People often ignore chatbots when they suggest unsafe or unlawful activities.
 D. Chatbots never guide people regarding unsafe or illegal actions.